hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 - Use `auto const &` to prevent copies in the second loop.
 - Understand the difference to `auto &`, get in the habit of using const references.

+### `control`
+- change from a C++98 style for loop to range-based loop
+- replace if / else statement with conditional operator
+- change from a for loop to while and do/while loop
+- change an if statement to a switch statement

 Day 2
 -----
 ### `polymorphism`